lyon-fnal/devenv/README.md

 The differences that Mac and XCode introduce are difficult to manage and many experiments have stopped making Mac builds.
 Despite these problems, Mac laptops remain powerful machines and the MacOS environment is advantageous in many other areas.
 Therefore, mitigating the problems with Linux style development is motivated.

 This package contains a configuration for `docker` containers along with instructions for integrating with the Mac that make for an effective and efficient development platform for Linux style development of physics code.
-Instructions for using CLion for C++ development in this environment are given in the [CLion documentation here](clion.md).
+Instructions for using CLion for C++ development in this environment are given in the documentation for running CLion within the [linux container](clion-linux.md) or from the [Mac host](clion-mac.md).

 Note that the containers and techniques here may also work on Windows.
 You will have to adapt these instructions for that platform.